PJ2623/hostel/README.md

 ## Main API Functionalities

-The API was design to take care of the most common hostel management activities carried out by the supervisors which are:
+The API was designed to take care of the most common hostel management activities carried out by the supervisors which are:

 - Taking attendance for daily evening study sessions, and afternoon sessions on Sundays